pologrp/polo/docs/index.rst

 starting point for users and contributors to extend the functionalities of the library.
 In :ref:`proxgradient`, we cover the abstraction for the proximal gradient algorithms, and provide detailed information on their *policies*.
-Then, in :ref:`utilities`, we cover the functionalities provided by the ``utilities`` layer of the library.
-Finally, in :ref:`c-api`, we provide the C API of the library, which implements many algorithms from the proximal gradient family and can be used from high-level languages to solve Problem :eq:`composite`.
+Then, in :ref:`utilities`, we cover the functionalities provided with the ``utilities`` layer of the library.
+Finally, in :ref:`c api`, we provide the C API of the library, which implements many algorithms from the proximal gradient family and can be used from high-level languages to solve Problem :eq:`composite`.